byu-oit/awslogin/README.rst

 Once you're logged in, you can execute commands using the AWS CLI or AWS SDK.
 Try running ``aws s3 ls``.

-Currently, awslogin tokens are only valid for 1 hour due to the assume\_role\_with\_saml AWS API call has a max timeout of 1 hour.
+Currently, awslogin tokens are only valid for 8 or 9 hours.
+To switch accounts just run awslogin again.

 To use it: